stellar/actions/README-rust-release.md

 steps 1-6.

 If patches need to be made to past releases, use this modified flow:
-1. Create a release by performing step 1 below.
+1. Create a release branch by performing step 1 below.
 2. Then:
    - Make the changes on the `main` branch first then backport to the `release/` branch.